 Unfortunately, insurance typically won’t pay for cosmetic procedures like dental bonding.
 If the dentist is fixing a chip or crack, there is a better chance of it being covered, as it could be considered a necessary procedure.

-Dental bonding has an average cost of $300-$600 per tooth.
-While that is expensive, it is cheaper than the alternatives.
+The average cost of dental bonding is between $300 and $600 per tooth.
+While that might seem expensive, it is cheaper than the alternatives.
 Veneers typically range from $500-$1,100 per tooth, and crowns can be $1,000-$1,500.
 Dental bonding is worth considering, especially if a patient is hoping to fix more than one tooth.

 Are There Drawbacks to Getting Teeth Bonded?

-There are few drawbacks to getting dental bonding.
-There is little inconvenience, no pain, and the cost is reasonable compared to alternatives.
-There are a few things to consider, however, when making the decision.
+Dental bonding can be convenient and painless, and the cost is reasonable compared to alternatives.
+There are a few points to consider, however, when making the decision.

-Although the composite resin used for bonding is strong, it’s not indestructible.
-It’s possible for bonding to crack or break off.
+Bonding is not permanent: Although the composite resin used for bonding is strong, it is not indestructible.
+It is possible for bonding to crack or break off.
 The chances of this are greater with certain teeth.
 For example, the bonding material on the biting surface is more likely to chip or wear down than if it is on the front surface of a front tooth.

 Could Dental Bonding Be For You?